Professor of Property Studies, Massey University, New Zealand (PhD – University of Manchester, UK).

 He takes a public engagement approach and has been interviewed over 100 times by the media on property-related issues.
 Recent media outputs include TVNZ, Radio NZ, NewsTalk ZB, National Business Review, Stuff, The Dominion Post, NZ Herald, and NewsHub.
 Outreach includes invitations to many globally recognised academic seminars, consultancies, and professional bodies.
 With over 30 invited roles as keynote speaker, chair, host, guest speaker, and panel speaker.

 He is also committed to scholarly duties with extensive peer-reviewing on academic journals, doctoral theses, and research grants.
-For learned societies, he is on the editorial board of the Property Management Journal (PMJ) and the Journal of Property Investment and Finance (JPIF).
+For learned societies, he is on the editorial board of the Property Management Journal (PMJ), the Journal of Property Investment and Finance (JPIF), and the International Journal of Housing Markets and Analysis (IJHMA).
 He is a board director of the International Real Estate Society (IRES), and President-Elect of the Pacific Rim Real Estate Society (PRRES).
 Further, he is board member of the New Zealand Association of Economists (NZAE).